 Filmform (est. 1950) is dedicated to preservation, promotion and worldwide distribution of experimental film and video art.
 Constantly expanding, the distribution catalogue spans from 1924 to the present, including works by Sweden’s most prominent artists and filmmakers, available to rent for public screenings and exhibitions as well as for educational purposes.

-The starting point for this work is the astrologer Robin Armstrongs dystopic recording, ‘Nuclear war 1984?’
+The starting point for this work is the astrologer Robin Armstrong’s dystopic recording, ‘Nuclear war 1984?’
 (1976), and a free unused residual material from the musician James Pants.
-The sound-collage is combined with a 16 mm found fottage from a Teaching Aid Dep-film of a school in Toronto from 1968.
+The sound-collage is combined with a 16 mm found footage from a Teaching Aid Dep-film of a school in Toronto from 1968.

-Maria Magnusson is a Gothenburg (Sweden) based artist/experimental filmmaker whose work explores the relation between sound and the moving picture in experimental videos and short film.
-Magnusson completed a Master’s degree in Photography and a Bachelor’s degree in Art History and Theory at the University of Gothenburg in Sweden.
-She works with found footage, archival material, and combines analogue and digital filmic methods, examine subjects like memory, dreams, the unconscious, identity and subcultures.
+-Maria Magnusson is an artist and filmmaker based in Gothenburg whose work explores the relationship between sound and moving images.
+She holds a Master’s degree in Photography and a Bachelor’s degree in Art History and Theory from the University of Gothenburg.
+Working with found footage and archival material, Magnusson combines analogue and digital filmic methods to investigate themes such as memory, dreams, and the unconscious.
+She has participated in artist residencies in Canada, Mexico, and California, where she explored various analogue photographic and ecological cinematic processes.